Robert Petkoff: Murder, Madness, and Moulin Rouge!

 DCPA Tickets for 35 Shows Now on Sale

-DCPA Tickets for 35 Shows Now on Sale Tickets available for most shows including The Phantom of the Opera, The Outsiders, and Next to Normal DENVER — The Denver Center for the Performing Arts (DCPA) announces today that tickets for most titles for the 2025/26 season programming are now on sale to the public. […]
+DCPA Tickets for 35 Shows Now on Sale Tickets available for most shows including The Phantom of the Opera, The Outsiders, and Next to Normal DENVER — The Denver Center for the Performing Arts (DCPA) announces today that tickets for most titles for its 2025/26 season programming are now on sale to the public. […]

 Moulin Rouge!
 The Musical: Making a Stage Spectacular